Art in Nazi Germany: Painting

-Nazi theory explicitly rejected "materialism", and therefore, despite the realistic treatment of images, "realism" was a seldom used term.
+Nazi theory explicitly rejected "materialism", and therefore, despite the realistic treatment of images, "realism" was a seldom-used term.
 A painter was to create an ideal picture, for eternity.
 The images of men, and still more of women, were heavily stereotyped, with physical perfection required for the nude paintings.
-This may have been the cause of there being very few anti-Semitic paintings; while such works as Um Haus and Hof, depicting a Jewish speculator dispossessing an elderly peasant couple exist, they are few, perhaps because the art was supposed to be on a higher plane.
+This may be why there were very few anti-Semitic paintings; while such works as Um Haus and Hof, depicting a Jewish speculator dispossessing an elderly peasant couple exist, they are few, perhaps because the art was supposed to be on a higher plane.
 Explicitly political paintings were more common but still very rare.
 Heroic imagery, on the other hand, was common enough to be commented on by a critic: "The heroic element stands out.
 The worker, the farmer, the soldier are the themes ....
 Heroic subjects dominate over sentimental ones".

 With the advent of war, war paintings became far more common.
 The images were romanticized, depicting heroic sacrifice and victory.
 Still, landscapes predominated, and among the painters exempted from war service, all were noted for landscapes or other pacific subjects.
 Even Hitler and Goebbels found the new paintings disappointing, although Goebbels tried to put a good face on it with the observation that they had cleared the field, and that these desperate times drew many talents into political life rather than cultural.
 In a speech at the Great German Art Exhibition in Munich Hitler said in 1939:

 The first goal of our new German creation of art [...] has surely been achieved.
 Analogous to the recovering of architectural art which began here in Munich, here also started the purification in the sphere of painting and sculpture, that maybe had been even more devastated.
 The whole swindle of a decadent or pathological trend-art has been swept away.
 A decent common level has been reached.
 And this means a lot.
 Only out of this can the truly creative genius arise."

 By 1938, nearly 16,000 works by German and non-German artists had been seized from German galleries and either sold abroad or destroyed.